aingelmo/portfolio/olympics_tableau/README.md

 As the information were not together so I had to combine and clean them with Jupyter Notebook.

+## Data Wrangling

+The data came from multiple sources so wrangling it was neccesary.
+There is a notebook in the project showing all the steps performed to clean and merge the data.

 ## Visualization

 The data visualization is built on Tableau.
 You can check it out [here](https://public.tableau.com/app/profile/aingelmop/viz/OlympicGamesVisualization/MainDashboard).